-"Mylène Beardsley has recently gone out of control with her selfish actions in the development of the enhanced T-Virus strain, centered here on Gadiwall Island.
+"Mylène Beardsley has just gone out of control with her selfish actions in the development of the enhanced T-Virus strain centered here on Gadiwall Island.

 Now the research facility has fallen into annihilation, filled with test subject Zombies.

-Given the approval of the Umbrella chief executive in leaving the clean-up of physical evidence to my discretion, as a member of Administrative Division Special Unit Two; I will immediately strip Mylène Beardsley of all rights."
+Given the approval of Umbrella's chief executive in leaving the clean-up of physical evidence to my discretion, as a member of Administrative Division Special Unit Two; I will immediately strip Mylène Beardsley of all rights."